jeremybytes/core-cli-30/DemoWalkthrough.md

       Content root path: C:\CoreCLI\person-api
 ```

-Note that the host is listing on localhost port 5001 (for https) and port 5000 (for http).
+Note that the host is listening on localhost port 5001 (for https) and port 5000 (for http).

 Now we can navigate to the service in the browser.